On this page:

 The Society for Technical Communication (STC) is a Section 501(c)(3) not-for-profit educational, scientific, and charitable organization dedicated to furthering the art of communicating technical information and promoting the education, improvement, and advancement of its members.
 STC is the world's largest professional organization serving the technical communication profession.
 STC was established in 1953 and currently has 48 professional chapters, 14 student chapters, 11 SIGs, and around 6,000 members worldwide in about 50 countries.

-The Washington, DC – Baltimore (WDCB) Chapter (WDCB), is one of the largest in the Society with almost 500 members.
+The Washington, DC – Baltimore (WDCB) Chapter (WDCB), has many local STC members as well as STC members living in other states and countries.
 Our members are employed by private firms, government agencies, and academic institutions, or work as consultants.
 They share their expertise with the community and with newcomers to the technical communication field in many ways.

 Members of STC communicate in many ways.
 They are writers, editors, teachers, publishers, graphic artists, designers, researchers, producers and presenters of audiovisual materials, and marketing specialists.
 Their level of knowledge and experience ranges from that of college students to renowned experts.
 Equal numbers of men and women are STC members.